jdm79/rails-api/README.md

 Choose 'GET' from the dropdown on the left of the browser address box.
 Use this address: http://localhost:3000/posts/ (same as for the POST request).
 All posts in the database will be displayed.
 It should look something like this:

 ![GET request screenshot](https://github.com/jdm79/rails-api/blob/master/public/get-request.png)

+# README (to be filled in later)

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...